lilgallon/EzAPI/README.md

 ## How to use it

 Simply get the .py file you want from github and put in in your project.
 Make sure that you have the libs requiered (check the requirements.txt file).
+It is working with python 3.6 and above.
+It could be working for older versions, but I haven't tried.

 ## Misc